 Totally free and can set a custom domain

-As I’ve established already, what’s awesome about Google Sites is it’s free to use and you can set a custom domain at no additional cost.
-Unlike commercial website builders like Wix, Squarespace and WordPress.com that all lock ths feature to set your own domain until you upgrade your account, with Google Sites it comes included.
+As I’ve established already, what’s fantastic about Google Sites is it’s free to use, and you can set up a custom domain at no additional cost.
+Unlike commercial website builders like Wix, Squarespace, and WordPress.com, which all lock this feature to set your domain until you upgrade your account, it comes included with Google Sites.

-Please note that the domain name is not free, this is a separate cost.
-What’s free is the ability to set a custom domain that you own which is not free on Wix, Squarespace and other commercial website builders.
+Please note that the domain name is not free; this is a separate cost.
+What’s free is the ability to set up a custom domain you own that is not accessible on Wix, Squarespace, and other commercial website builders.

 Beautiful, responsive design.

-I find the overall look, feel and design of a Google Site to be modern and professional.
-So much so I was asked by someone what WordPress theme” I was using for my website.
+A Google Site’s overall look, feel, and design are modern and professional, so much so that someone asked me what WordPress theme” I was using for my website.

-Compared to other website builders that have very dated templates, Google Sites templates implement many modern design trends people have come to expect.
+Compared to other website builders with very dated templates, Google Sites templates implement many modern design trends people have come to expect.

-Last, this website builder is responsive and looks great on any device without you needing to do anything special optimize your design.
-It comes with a built in preview feature where you can view how your design looks on mobile and make changes as required.
+Last, this website builder is responsive and looks great on any device without you needing to do anything special to optimize your design.
+It comes with a built-in preview feature where you can view how your design looks on mobile and make changes as required.

 Perfect option for casual use.

-Google Sites is the superior option for anyone looking to have an online resume, share pictures or create a simple website for a club, organization or simply a personal website.
+Google Sites is the superior option for anyone looking to have an online resume, share pictures, or create a simple website for a club, organization, or personal website.

-It comes with all the tools and features needed to create a great looking website from scratch as well as the ability to set a custom domain name that is secured with an SSL certificate.
+It comes with all the tools and features needed to create a great-looking website from scratch and the ability to set up a custom domain name that is secured with an SSL certificate.

 What’s also helpful is the integration with other Google services like Google Drive for documents and images and Google Domains for setting a custom domain name with your website.

-You can setup a custom domain name with Google Sites and it’s secure so people can subscribe to your email list or send you a message via a contact form.
-Not only is this important from a user experience perspective, it’s also important for website to now be secure and encrypted.
+You can set up a custom domain name with Google Sites, and it’s secure so people can subscribe to your email list or send you a message via a contact form.
+Not only is this important from a user experience perspective, but it’s also crucial for a website to now be secure and encrypted.

-There are a lot of website builders that allow you to get started for free, but limit your design to being on a subdomain.
-With Google Sites it’s free and you can have it set to your own domain name at no additional cost (except the cost of registering the domain name).
+Many website builders allow you to get started for free but limit your design to being on a subdomain.
+With Google Sites, it’s free, and you can have it set to your domain name at no additional cost (except the cost of registering the domain name).